In this exercise, you’ll create a segment by making use of Adobe Experience Platform’s Segment Builder.

 On this page, you can see an overview of all existing segments.

-To build out this segment, you need to add an event.
-You can find all events by clicking on the Events icon in the Segments menu bar.
+To build out this segment, you need to add an Experience Event.
+You can find all Experience Events by clicking on the Events icon in the Segments menu bar.

-To find customers that have visited the Zeppelin Yoga Pant product, click on XDM ExperienceEvent.
+To find customers that have visited the Proteus Fitness Jackshirt (Orange) product, click on XDM ExperienceEvent.
+You’ll then see this.

-Select Name and drag and drop the Name object from the left Product List Items menu onto the segment builder canvas into the Events section.
+Select Name and drag and drop the Name object from the left menu onto the segment builder canvas into the Events section.

 Every time you add an element to the segment builder, you can click the Refresh Estimate button to get a new estimate of the population in your segment.